 NEXT!
 Explore another Daval kitchen makeover - click any image below to begin exploring the moodboard of inspirations...

-Real home: an open-plan kitchen for a London townhouse
+Real home: an elegant reimagining for a West Sussex cook-space

-Real home: a vibrant maximalist makeover for a Grade II listed kitchen
+Real home: a tale of two sides for a sleekly concealed kitchen